oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 }
 ```

-In the configuration above, access to the home `/` page is allowed to all with anonymous authentication, which is required for the authentication test in the Thymeleaf `home` template to work.
+In the configuration above, access to the home `/` page is allowed to all with anonymous authentication, which is required for the authentication expression in the Thymeleaf `home.html` template to work.
 An authentication object must be in the security context.

 ## Run the application